betaflight/betaflight.com/docs/wiki/guides/current/Community-Presets.md

 About: 'Responsive but Smooth' feel, set up for 5" normal freestyle(cinematic, juicy and more) with Gopro 6/7/8, 4S battery.
 There is no propwash at all.

-Caution: You should activate 'Bidirectional Dshot' for rpm filter and adjust 'idle_min_rpm' about 70% of dshot_idle_rpm or start with '21'.
+Caution: You should activate 'Bidirectional DShot' for rpm filter and adjust 'idle_min_rpm' about 70% of dshot_idle_rpm or start with '21'.

 <details>
 <summary>